kamil-kubiczek/memcached-with-node/README.md

 ## About project

-Projects is example of small Node.js service which acts as API with custom in-memory database and memcached cache.
+Projects is example of small Node.js service which acts as API with custom in-memory database and memcached cache. **Feel free to use it as reference or fork it!**

 ## Installation